Environmental Impact Assessment

 Archaeological and heritage resource studies

-The EIA report was submitted to the Department of Environment and Local Government in February 2025, and an addendum detailing bird and bat survey results is planned in fall 2025.
-A complete summary of the environmental findings is available for public review.
+The EIA report was submitted to the Department of Environment and Local Government in February 2025, and an addendum detailing bird and bat survey results was submitted at the end of 2025.
+Available documents below:

 For more information on the EIA process, please visit the Department of Environment and Local Governments EIA webpage by clicking